-There are several things that have the biggest impact on your credit score including payment history, credit usage (or credit utilization), age of accounts, new credit (or credit inquiries), and the types of credit you’re using.
+There are several things that have the biggest impact on your credit score including payment history, credit usage (or credit utilization), the age of accounts, new credit (or credit inquiries), and the types of credit you’re using.
 The exact impact of each depends on the credit scoring model used and the recency of each.
 There are actually hundreds of credit scores and the three-digit number you see as your credit score will often vary based on the exact score being used.

 Credit scoring models have different scoring ranges and slightly different factors that impact them to various degrees.
 Generally, though, you will fall in approximately the same range or credit band even if the actual number of your score varies by scoring model.
 For example, fall in the excellent range for one credit score, you’ll be in a similarly high range on a different scoring model.
 Learn more about credit score ranges here.